 - Climate Impact: R-454B has a GWP of ~466, whereas R-410A refrigerant, has a GWP of 2088.

-- Longevity: As R-410A is phased down by federal regulations, R-454B systems will remain compliant and serviceable for the long term.
+- Longevity: Because federal regulations phased down R-410A, new R-454B systems will remain compliant, serviceable, and reliable for the long term.

 Is R-454B Safe for Home Use?

-Yes, R-454B is safe when installed and serviced by certified professionals.
-It is classified as an A2L refrigerant, meaning it is non-toxic and has "lower flammability."
+Yes, R-454B is completely safe for residential use when it is installed and serviced by certified HVAC professionals.
+It is classified as an A2L "mildly flammable" refrigerant, meaning it is very difficult to ignite and features a slow flame spread.

-While "flammability" can sound concerning, R-454B is difficult to ignite and has a slow flame propagation speed.
-Modern air conditioning systems designed for R-454B include built-in sensors and mitigation strategies to ensure safe operation.
-Homeowners can rest easy knowing that their comfort system meets rigorous safety standards while protecting the planet.
+Modern air conditioning systems designed for R-454B integrate seamlessly into smart homes and include built-in leak sensors with automatic mitigation strategies.
+Homeowners can rest easy knowing their durable, quiet comfort system meets rigorous safety standards while protecting the planet.

 Connect With A Bryant Dealer on R454B Refrigerant